 Many braiders will snatch up any hair they see, and although stylists do not intentionally break off your hair, they must make your hair look sleek and snatched despite thinner hair spots or discrepancies, but hair health is more important.
-For women that have spots on their edges or thinning edges, advise your braider to start at the most substantial part of your hair that is closest to the perimeter of your hair.
+For women with spots on their edges or thinning edges, advise your braider to start at the most substantial part of your hair closest to the perimeter of your hair.

-Once finished to go back in and slick down those thinner flyaways.
+Once finished, go back in and slick down those thinner flyaways.

 Avoid Extra Edge Control!

 Do not overdo it with the edge control while your hair is braided.

 I know; I'm basically telling you to allow your hair texture to shine through and wing it.
-Because adding a thick, waxy edge control every other day to your edges will not only make those braids dirtier but make the hair on the sides clump together and dense with a product.
+Because adding a thick, waxy edge control every other day to your edges will cause severe product buildup, it will make those braids dirtier and make the hair on the sides clump together and become dense with the product.

 This can contribute to hair loss.
 Too much edge control will not do you or your edges any justice.

 Remember The Words 'Low Manipulation'

-You may think by having braids your style is automatically a low manipulation style, that can quickly be yanked back from under you if tugged.
+You may think by having braids, and your style is automatically a low manipulation style that can quickly be yanked back from under you if tugged.

 From personal experience, I know that manipulating your braids too much can cause your hair that is exposed at the root to twist and thin out.
-Too much twisting coupled with a braid attached to a thinner strand is begging for a bald spot.
+Too much twisting coupled with a braid attached to a thinner strand of hair is begging for a bald spot.

 Get The Right Size

 Getting the right sized braid is just as important as what kind of style you have.

 If you have shorter or thinner hair, getting jumbo poetics or micros could be detrimental to your hair health.
 Larger braids will be too heavy for your hair to hold up; while smaller twists are susceptible to excessive pulling.
 The same is true for corn-row styles; smaller braids will pull tightly on your edges and make taking the style down tricky.

-For thinner hair, medium-sized twists are often the best option.
+For thinner hair, medium-sized braids are often the best option.